chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 = Can I use html in user biographies? =

-Wordpress Core unforunately strips all html from the user biography field when entered.
+Wordpress Core unfortunately strips all html from the user biography field when entered.
 Install the plugin [Weasel's HTML Bios](http://wordpress.org/extend/plugins/weasels-html-bios/) if you want to use html...

 = How can I change the styling of the avatar lists? =